About small scale lotteries

-Small society lotteries are required to register with the council and do not require a licence from the Gambling Commission as long as they meet the following criteria:
+Small society lotteries must register with the council.
+They do not need a licence from the Gambling Commission as long as:

 - £20,000-worth of tickets or less are put on sale (organisers and promoters do not sell tickets to under 16s)